lozandier/web.dev/src/site/content/en/learn/css/media-queries/index.md

 {% YouTube "JLRFF56_S3U" %}

-Because the Web is agnostic, there became a need across standardized Web languages for Web developers to be able inquire whether or not a set of criteria applies to a medium.
+Because the Web is agnostic, there became a need across standardized Web languages for Web developers to be able to inquire whether or not a set of criteria applies to a medium.
 The result of that was the [Media Query]  standard, a normalized means to write a query with a `true` or `false` result whether certain media conditions hold true for a particular device the Web is being consumed on.

 CSS styles are applied to documents that can be consumed in a medium other than browsers; accordingly media queries are a handy way for Web creatives to conditionally apply styles to fix, enhance, or maximize a document's usefulness accounting for particular media conditions applicable